Image 1 of 4

 (Diospyros virginiana)

-American persimmon is a remarkable fruit tree native to eastern North America that produces small, sugary orange fruits which hang onto the tree like ornaments into late fall and early winter.
-Fruits are edible and delicious, but must be allowed to completely soften to become caramel-like, otherwise they will be extremely astringent!
-Indigenous peoples cultivated this fruit for likely thousands of years to arrive at the sweet, prolific bearer we know today.
-Fruit is excellent when processed and included in baked goods.
-This is a great plant to support local wildlife and rest assured, mature trees will produce plenty enough for anyone who wants some!
+American persimmon is a remarkable fruit tree cultivated by the Indigenous peoples of North America for likely thousands of years to arrive at the sweet, prolific bearer we know today.
+American persimmon produces small, sugary orange fruits which hang onto the tree like ornaments into late fall and early winter.
+The fruit is edible and super sweet, but must be allowed to completely soften to become caramel-like.
+It is excellent when processed and included in baked goods.
+This is also a great plant to support local wildlife as mature trees will produce more than enough late-season fruit for all to enjoy into the colder months when other food sources are scarce.

 Hardiness zone: 4-9